Ethiopian police torture political detainees - Human Rights Watch

 Interviews with more than 35 former detainees and their relatives formed the basis of the report, HRW said.

-"The report is marked by excessive reliance on questionable and unverifiable testimonies.
-It also exhibits clear omission of specific facts and evidences contrary to international standards of monitoring," Kemal told Reuters.

-"Human Rights Watch... does not have a presence in the country and as a result it lacks the capacity to produce balanced and objective reporting.
-All in all it is trash."

-Some Muslims have complained that the government interferes in religious matters as it tries to stop what officials say is a rise in Islamist ideology.
+Some Muslims have complained the government has interfered with religious affairs as it tries to stop what officials say is a rise in Islamist ideology.
 Ethiopia has a Christian majority but about a third of its population is Muslim.

-Last week, Ethiopian Prime Minister Hailemariam Desalegn dismissed suggestions that his government meddles in religion.
+Prime Minister Hailemariam Desalegn last week dismissed the criticism during an interview with Reuters.

+"The government has nothing to do with religion.
+"The only thing we say is there is a red line for any religion in the country which goes beyond the constitutional provision."

 ESSEN, Germany German police sealed off and closed a shopping mall in the heart of the western city of Essen on Saturday after the security services warned of a possible terrorist attack.